 When I was nine years old, we moved to a neighbourhood in Little Portugal, where 'old Europe meets 21st century style' (http://littleportugal.ca/home) in a blend of galleries, boutiques, and late night entertainment.
 There just so happened to be a bead shop two blocks away, a magpie's haven.
 Need I say more?
 I turned a childhood hobby into a successful career when I was "thankfully" laid off my office job.
 My company name is a play on my middle name, Fatima, and I used the word "collection" to incorporate all of my strengths and interests.

 I am also a percussionist and have studied and performed with outstanding percussionists Glen Sorzano ( Serena Ryder's Dad), Nicholas Hokin, Mutadhi, Ron Cross and Armando Borg as well as drummer and vibraphonist Mark Hundevad.
 I currently play with Jim Heineman's Dream Band and Mark Hundevad's Controlled Demolition.
-I co-produced and performed on my musical mentor Jim Heineman's CD entitled 'Rh Positive,' Jim Heineman's Dream Band, and Live@Lorraine's, which was nominated for an International Independant Music Award for best Jazz song in 2011 for the title track and won the public vote for the category and produced a second CD called "Nature is Our Mother in 2014"
+I co-produced and performed on my musical mentor Jim Heineman's CD entitled 'Rh Positive,' Jim Heineman's Dream Band, and Live@Lorraine's, which was nominated for an International Independant Music Award for best Jazz song in 2011 for the title track and won the public vote for the category and produced a second CD called "Nature is Our Mother in 2014".
+It was judged by the icons of jazz music, including McCoy Tyler and Joshua Dewey Redman Jr.

 I've sold my jewelry to galleries and boutiques all over the country, and at shows and festivals mostly in Southern Ontario.I designed and sold penny jewellery to the Royal Canadian Mint in October 2019.
 I still have a workshop in my home in the small town of Bethany, Ontario but I am now stationed in Toronto on Ossington Avenue in the Art & Design district of Little Portugal , where I create bigger art pieces in copper, painting and drawings.
 The same Toronto property is also my music & art gallery called 'Fatima In The Alley where I have drum workshops and music & art events.